 - gas bubbles trapped between the snow crystals contain samples of the atmosphere of the past, reflecting the atmospheric composition, e.g. the amount of greenhouse gasses

 - the crystal structure of ice, the temperature of the bore hole, and the content of biological material in also provide information about past climatic conditions

-The analysis of the more than 2½ km ice core will be performed at the Centre for Ice and Climate and cooperating research groups from 13 nations.
+The analysis of the more than 2½ km ice core was performed at the former Centre for Ice and Climate with cooperating research groups from 13 nations.

 The study of ice cores can thus both improve our understading of the history of our climate and improve our ability to make good projections of future climate.